 - Microsoft operating system

-How do I Become an EMT or Paramedic?
+How Long Does it Take to Become an EMT or Paramedic?

-Those interested in being an Emergency Medical Technician or Paramedic may also be interested in:
+Those thinking about becoming an Emergency Medical Technician or Paramedic might also be interested in the following careers:

 More about our data sources and methodologies.